7 December 2020

 As 2020 draws to a close, we asked the CRADLE team to look over their impressive list of publications for the year and pick some highlights for a special four-part publication round-up.
 Today – if you’re looking for new perspectives or some inspiration around assessment or evaluative judgement, read on!
-And if you’re looking for more ideas or food for thought, check out our full 2020 publications round-up!
+And if you’re looking for more ideas or food for thought, check out!

 Re-imagining University Assessment in a Digital World